dustinian/Adventures/bfrpg_cops_and_robbers.md

 __Higher-Level Play:__ Characters should add an extra point to Armor Class every 6 levels.
 These extra points would stand in for the +1, +2, and +3 magical armor a character might collect throughout his/her career.
 This will help offset increases in enemies' Hit Die (and therefore their Attack Bonuses).

 __Bullet-Proof Vests:__ Characters who decide to wear modern body armor into a combat situation will receive 1 Hit Die of additional hit points to be rolled and tracked by the Game Master.
 Once these hit points are gone, the armor is useless and must be replaced.
-Modern body armor does not increase a character's Armor Class.
+Modern body armor does not affect a character's Armor Class.

 ##Firearms